MKLab-ITI/JGNN/tutorials/GNN.md

 ## GNN concepts

-The base operation of GNNs is to propagate node representations to neighbors via graph edges, where they are aggregated - typically summed per normalized adjacency matrix edge weights.
+The base operation of GNNs is to propagate node representations to neighbors via graph edges, where they are aggregated.
+Aggeration typically consists of a weighted average per the normalized adjacency matrix edge weights, which propagates information while respecting spectral graph characteristics.
+Other types of aggregation are can be found in the more advanced tutorial for [Message passing GNNs](Message.md).
-This can be achieved with a simple matrix multiplication on the previous layer's node features per `.layer("h{l+1}=A @ h{l}")`.
+Spectral aggregation can be achieved with a simple matrix multiplication on the previous layer's node features per `.layer("h{l+1}=A @ h{l}")`.
 In practice, you will often want to add more operations on the propagation, such as passing it through a dense layer.
 For example, the original GCN architecture defines layers of the form: